Why spend time teaching “Soft Skills” to my students?

-If you haven’t heard the phrase “soft skills” (I had to look that one up) basically it means, how to you teach that stuff students aren’t assessed on in class.
+If you haven’t heard the phrase “soft skills” basically it means, how to you teach that stuff students aren’t assessed on in class.
 We used to call them social skills, manners, etc… Now it includes a bit more like how to handle a bully, and what to do in an emergency.

 These soft skills may be the most important things you actually teach your students this year.
 More than how well they read, how well they can navigate various social situations (Sometimes referred to as emotional or social intelligence), predicts how successful students are in their future lives.